The Difference Between Worry and Anxiety

 Co-occurring disorder, such as anxiety disorder and substance abuse

-The CAST treatment plan for anxiety and other mental health issues centers on the CAST alignment model (CAM).
-This unique treatment method helps people connect their mental, emotional, and spiritual selves—to empower their lives.
+The CAST anxiety treatment plan, and other mental health issues, centers on the CAST alignment model (CAM).
+This unique treatment program method helps people connect their mental, emotional, and spiritual selves—to empower their lives.